jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/03_Building_for_Raspberry_Pi_4.md

 [Raspberry Pi](https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/) is a small computer that is ideal for learning computing and computer languages.
 The AGL Project supports building images for the [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) board.
-These board comes in a variety of models.
+These boards come in a variety of models.
 See the
 [Raspberry Pi Product Page](https://www.raspberrypi.org/products/) for more information.